pallets/click/docs/utils.md

 ```{versionadded} 2.0
 ```

-Click supports launching editors automatically through {func}`click.edit`.
+Click supports launching editors automatically through {func}`edit`.
 This is very useful for asking users for multi-line input.
 It will automatically open the user's defined editor or fall back to a sensible default.
 If the user closes the editor without saving, the return value will be `None`, otherwise the entered text.